 How to get to and from the airport of Valencia

-This is the express airport bus that has direct service between the airport and the city center with city stops at Av.
+AERO Bus: This is the express airport bus that has direct service between the airport and the city center with the city stops at Av.
 Del Cid, Carrer Bailén, and Carrer Àngel Guimerà.
 It runs daily every 20 minutes between 6 am-10 pm.

 2 days in Valencia will allow you to whet your appetite for this beautiful Spanish port city whilst seeing all of the main highlights as you admire the Gothic and Modernista architecture, people watch in the plaza’s and visit the futuristic-looking museums.
 Pace yourself for the best experience being sure to indulge in siesta time before getting your fill of paella!